RasenRhino/rognumpad/README.md

 Todo:

- - Include all numbers (only 7 and 8  presently)
+ - Include all numbers (1 not working)
- - Functionality to enable and disable Numpad (working on `numlockact.py`)
+ - Functionality to enable and disable Numpad without executing `numlockact.py`
- - gitignore